 Rowe says the Government sees substantial value in supporting service industries, such as education and consulting, to achieve success offshore.

 International success creates value for New Zealand in a number of ways.
 For example, Wintec’s international collaboration upskills the New Zealanders working on the venture, provides opportunities for organisations to learn from foreign business partners, and builds wealth in New Zealand education.

-However, NZECO does not offer Sovereign-to-Sovereign bonds lightly.
+However, NZEC does not offer Sovereign-to-Sovereign bonds lightly.
 Rowe says they are reserved for established credit-worthy organisations, fitting a specific criteria, and they require detailed due diligence.